oscar30gt/Synced/DOCUMENTATION.md

 #### Overview
 As with `MultiLanguageText`, this component has to be attached to a GameObject with a `AudioSource`.
 By the same way, you have to input the key to make the script automatically set the audio clip on the source.
+> [!NOTE]
-> Note: Here, the keys you need to use are the ones which refers to audio clips in the audio translations list.
+> Here, the keys you need to use are the ones which refers to audio clips in the audio translations list.

 #### Features & Usage
 - Note there is a new option named `Play On Change`.
 This property, when marked as true, will play the sound every time the clip is changed.